Sgt-Tailor/ModReq/readme.md

 ###About ModReq
 ModReq is a bukkit plugin designed to make the life of a moderator or admin a lot easier.
-Every high ranked person knows that many people are always spamming the chat to get your attention.
-ModReq will create a support Ticket system for your bukkit server.
+Every moderator knows that many people are always spamming the chat to get your attention.
+ModReq will create a support ticket system for your bukkit server.
 The following commands exists

 #wip: the commands for modreq 3.0 will be the following